Approved for CPD Credits from HRPA

 AM Concurrent Sessions

-In retail in Canada today, change is the new normal.
-Retail HR Professionals are often the agents of this change, and recognize the need to build resiliency and change-ability of their workforce.
-But, how can HR leaders develop these skills?
-In this session, you will be introduced to The UnScripted Mindset™, a program that develops the ability to create opportunity in the face of uncertainty.
-The best retailers in the future will be the ones that are able to adapt to change at light speed today.
-Therefore, the key skills that the retail workforce needs is the ability to embrace the uncertainty and ambiguity that accompanies any change and to be able to manage in the moment.
+Change is the new normal in Canadian Retail today.
+Retail HR Professionals are often the agents of this change and recognize the need to build resiliency and the change-ability of their workforce.
+But how are HR leaders developing these skills?
+In this session, you will be introduced to The UnScripted Mindset™ that allows us to develop the ability to create opportunity in the face of uncertainty.
+The best retailers in the future will be the ones who are able to adapt to change at light speed today.
+Join us and develop the key skills required by today's retail workforce: the confidence to embrace the uncertainty and ambiguity that accompany change and the ability to manage the UnExpected, the UnPredictable and the UnAvoidable while you Manage in the Moment.

 Lunch and Networking